History of the Dixie and Peter Mahurin Honors College at WKU

 Prior to becoming the Mahurin Honors College, an Honors Program was established at WKU in 1963 with the introduction of a freshman honors colloquia.
 The original program evolved over the years, and in 1990 was renamed the University Scholars Honors Program.
 A new 21-credit curriculum was introduced, including a 6-credit senior thesis and the option of creating honors augmentation contracts in non-honors, upper-division courses in the student's major.
 The Honors Program, albeit small, served an important intellectual niche for students and faculty.
 During the 1990s, the program evolved to include a 24-credit curriculum and a partnership with Housing and Residence Life to offer specific floors in a residence hall as Honors Housing.

-In 2004, President Gary A. Ransdell decided to make the Honors Program a university priority with the goal of creating a destination where gifted and high-achieving scholars from across the nation come to achieve their intellectual dreams.
+In 2004, Former President Gary A. Ransdell decided to make the Honors Program a university priority with the goal of creating a destination where gifted and high-achieving scholars from across the nation come to achieve their intellectual dreams.
 In 2005, Craig T. Cobane was hired as the first full-time director of the Honors Program.
-Dr. Cobane’s mandate was to create an Honors experience that would expedite President Ransdell’s vision of WKU becoming a “leading American university with international reach.”
 That first year, there were a couple hundred scholars in the program, two Honors staff, 25 Honors courses offered, and 11 graduates of the program.
 Over the next two years, the Honors Program expanded by attracting a greater number of high-ability scholars, hiring new professionals, and implementing new activities to foster a sense of community among Honors Scholars.

 As a result of continued growth in academic quality, size, and overall institutionalization of the program, the Board of Regents transitioned the program into an Honors College in 2007 – becoming the first Honors College in Kentucky.
 Over the next few years, the College established the Office of Scholar Development to work with high-achieving scholars on highly competitive opportunities, and partnered with academic units across campus to create the federally funded Chinese Flagship Program.
 The College also took the lead in establishing the “WKU in England” partnership with Harlaxton College in Grantham, England, which has enabled nearly 1,000 WKU students to pursue life-changing international educational experiences.
 The Honors curriculum also expanded to include thesis and non-thesis tracks.
 Additionally, an 18-credit Honors in the Major option was added for WKU students.